eic/tutorial-analysis/_episodes/03-analysis.md

 # Close files
 ofile.Close()
 ```
 Note that we are using the module uproot to access the data here.
 See [further documentation here](https://masonproffitt.github.io/uproot-tutorial/03-trees/index.html).
+You may also need some of the other included packages too.

 > We will use uproot a little bit like we use the TTreeReader in the other example.
 We can define the branches we want and assign them to arrays with uproot.
 > We can do this via: